 Why I Hate Team‐building Events

 Team‐building.
-It’s this thing that companies do a few times a year where everyone fucks off from work for a few hours to
+It’s this thing that companies do a few times a year where everyone fucks off from work for a few hours to “bond” as a team.

 And I fucking hate it.